 Handless Forsaken

 One of the most underrated Undead minions is Handless Forsaken.
-This thing gets so OP later on, that even the stock version is still a must have.
-If you can, cast Reborn on it; once you do, you will have a minion that will reborn and summon 5 times (Deathratte-Reborn-Deathrattle-Reborn Hand – Reborn Hand)!
-You don’t need a golden one though – your main power will come from Undead attack buffs so you can just get two of these and put it board.
+This thing gets so OP later on that even the stock version is still a must-have.
+If you can, cast Reborn on it; once you do, you will have a minion that will reborn and summon 5 times (Deathratte-Reborn-Deathrattle-Reborn Hand-Reborn Hand)!
+You don’t need a golden one, though – your main power will come from Undead attack buffs, so you can just get two of these and put them on the board.
 Also, be sure to align your forces properly so that no Deathrattles and/or Reborns are wasted (don’t forget, Deathrattle occurs always before Reborn).

 Mummifier